 CPCAB Level 4 Diploma in Person Centred Counselling

-BACP Accredited Diploma with Distinction, Working With Children and Adolescents
+BACP Endorsed Diploma with Distinction, Working With Children and Adolescents and Accredited by ISPC

 I have undertaken training in Safeguarding Children and Young People and Safeguarding Vulnerable Adults